-- 7.7.
+- 7.6.
 A property's garden space can contribute greatly to the overall character and success of a development design, both in terms of the benefits it can have for nature, as well as for the health and well-being of residents.
-Front gardens, in particular, have a significant impact on the wider street scene and character of settlements. - 7.8.
+Front gardens, in particular, have a significant impact on the wider street scene and character of settlements. - 7.7.
 Using native and wildlife friendly planting species in gardens poses a real opportunity for biodiversity and strengthening the rural character of our existing settlements and new developments.
-Suitable planting options for gardens include orchard or fruit trees (apple, pear, plum); shrubs (heather, gorse, broom, viburnum, lavender, lilac, rosemary, mint) climbers (ivy, honeysuckle, clematis, virginia creeper, clematis, honeysuckle); and groundcover to link larger plants and soften hard surfacing, (grass turf, clover, wildflower meadow, ivy, periwinkle). - 7.9.
+Suitable planting options for gardens include orchard or fruit trees (apple, pear, plum); shrubs (heather, gorse, broom, viburnum, lavender, lilac, rosemary, mint) climbers (ivy, honeysuckle, clematis, virginia creeper, clematis, honeysuckle); and groundcover to link larger plants and soften hard surfacing, (grass turf, clover, wildflower meadow, ivy, periwinkle). - 7.8.
 Fruit trees and native species trees (such as oak, beech and ash) can be located in front or rear gardens.
 The large native species trees require a large enough space to allow for future growth.
-These native species trees are also appropriate to plant as replacements to non-native species commonly found in gardens such as eucalyptus and leylandii trees. - 7.10.
+These native species trees are also appropriate to plant as replacements to non-native species commonly found in gardens such as eucalyptus and leylandii trees. - 7.9.
 Gardens and outbuildings can be designed to provide new homes for wildlife, by including features like green walls, insect hotels, hedgehog houses, ponds, rough grassland, and bird or bat boxes.
+Artificial grass is discouraged because it is not a sustainable product and provides no ecological benefits. - Outbuildings, bin stores, sheds, cycle 7.10. stores, and other utilities such as electric vehicle charging points should be discreetly located, and low key in design and appearance.